Do you have questions for us?

 -

-While many of our clients choose to book multiple sessions at a time, the cost per session remains the same.
-Our care is intentionally highly individualized — we take a customized, high-touch approach with each person, tailoring our work to meet their unique needs, goals, and preferences.
+We don’t offer package pricing because our care is intentionally highly individualized — we’ll take a customized, high-touch approach with your care, tailoring our work together to meet your unique needs, goals, and preferences.
 This level of personalization allows us to provide thoughtful, flexible support rather than a one-size-fits-all model.

 -

-While some sessions—such as ongoing therapy or health coaching—can be held virtually, we ask that patients attend their initial intake and all Ketamine-Assisted Psychotherapy (KAP) sessions in person at our Medford office.
-This in-person format allows us to create the safest, most supportive, and therapeutically effective environment, especially for KAP, which involves altered states of consciousness and requires close, real-time monitoring.
+While some sessions—such as psychotherapy and health coaching—can be held virtually, we ask that clients attend their initial consultation and all ketamine assisted psychotherapy sessions in person at our office in Medford.
+This allows us to create the most supportive and therapeutically effective plan for you.

 -

-Yes, patients are never left alone during their KAP experience.
-From start to finish, one of our trained KAP guides remains in the room.
-Some sessions are led by Dr. Chanoff herself, while others are facilitated by a trained KAP therapist on our team.
-When a therapist facilitates the session, Dr. Chanoff is present for the dosing portion.
-If Dr. Chanoff is acting as the therapist, she remains present for both the dosing and the final hour of therapy.
+You’ll never be left alone during your ketamine therapy experience.
+From start to finish, one of our trained guides will be with you.
+Some sessions are led by Dr. Chanoff herself, while others are facilitated by a trained psychotherapist on our team.
+When a therapist facilitates the session, Dr. Chanoff is present for the first hour of your session for your intention setting and the ketamine dosing discussion.
+If Dr. Chanoff is your psychotherapist, she will be with you and your guide for the 1st hour and the 3rd hour of the session for integration psychotherapy (2 hours of the 3-hour session).